 Along with the intended clinical use, a report should have a clear statement of the intended population in which the test is being evaluated.
 This could be broad or quite specific.
 For the omics test to be useful, it must provide sufficient information above and beyond the standard of care in the target patient population.
 The distribution of the omics test and the expected benefit in the population should be clearly specified in advance.

 The expected benefit of a new omics-based test could differ greatly by patient population.
 For instance, a prognostic test has more potential for benefit in stage 2 breast cancer than it does in stage 1 breast cancer, as the prognosis for stage 1 is already very good.
-Evaluating an omics-based test in a broad populations that encompasses multiple stages or multiple disease types can be difficult, as the test must provide more information beyond that provided by standard clinical and pathological factors.
+Evaluating an omics-based test in broad populations that encompasses multiple stages or multiple disease types can be difficult, as the test must provide more information beyond that provided by standard clinical and pathological factors.

 Are the assay methods and laboratory procedures valid?